// Personal website of Chris Smith

 sudo apt-get install unbound

-And then configuring the ERL to use the new local resolver for DNS requests, turn off dnsmasq, and and tell DHCP clients to send DNS requests to it (obviously substituting network names and subnets as appropriate):
+And then configuring the ERL to use the new local resolver for DNS requests, turn off dnsmasq, and tell DHCP clients to send DNS requests to it (obviously substituting network names and subnets as appropriate):

 set system name-server 127.0.0.1